Majd39/Flash-Dilevry/README.md

-# Flash-Dilevry
+# Flash-Dilevery
-It is a simple dilevry app for university using flutter framwork and laravel
+It is a simple dilevery app for university using flutter framwork and laravel